Search This Blog

 Role Mergers: Is middle management – product, account, program, and project - learning from failure?

 Based on the interactions I have had with attending various webinars, seminars, networking events, and conferences and bringing them to practical work, I always ponder over a question.
 Is middle management – product, account, program, and project - learning from failure?
-I share my view points on the role mergers and how many are not raising up to the requirements leading to inefficiency.
+I share my viewpoints on the role mergers and how many are not rising up to the requirements leading to inefficiency.

 Traditional project management roles defined frequent lessons learned or post-mortem sessions and agile development practices recommended a retrospective after iterations so that inefficiencies can be addressed.
 With so many different types of projects, multi-project program initiatives, products developed, and accounts managed across multiple industries, have we incorporated the lessons from our failures and most importantly other people’s experiences of failures!